kottans/frontend/tasks/js-oop.md

      showing your progress
    * list your reflections on all subtasks
      (_what was new to you_, _what surprised you_, _what you intend to use in future_)
-1. You did a lot already!
-If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
+1. Great job!
+Go ahead and share your progress with others – post a message in [course channel][chat]:
    `Object Oriented JS — #done`(or `Object Oriented JS — #p2p_done` if you are p2p course student)  and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. You will require code review for a coding subtask from (1)